datastaxdevs/workshop-battlestax/README.md

 ## 🗓️ Table of Contents

 *All the tutorials and readme files are on the **master**.
-The **bootstraping** step is mandatory for you do the exercises.
-Then, checkout the branch you need to jump to any step.
+Start there and then follow each step to get everything hooked up.
 Get a look at all branches [here](https://github.com/DataStax-Academy/battlestax/branches)*

 - **Bootstraping**
   - 📚 [What is the JAMStack](./README_JAM.md)